maltehedderich/blog/docs/posts/sklearn_pipelines.md

 ![Pipeline with Custom Transformers](../images/sklearn_pipelines/extended_pipeline.png)

-If we set the same random state, fit the pipeline to our training data and evaluate the model on the test data, we get an accuracy of **0.788**.
-This is a quite noticeable improvement over the previous model.
-Let's continue by tuning the hyperparameters of the model.
+If we set the same random state, fit the pipeline to our training data and evaluate the model against the test data, we get an accuracy of **0.788**.
+This is quite a significant improvement over the previous model.
+Let's move on to tuning the hyperparameters of the model.

 ## Hyperparameter Tuning

-Hyperparameter tuning is the process of finding the optimal hyperparameters for a given model.
-They are usually set before the learning process begins.
-In contrast, the parameters of a model are learned during the training process.
-For example, in our RandomForestClassifier the number of trees is a hyperparameter and the weights of the individual trees are parameters.
+Hyperparameter tuning is the process of identifying the best hyperparameters for a specific model.
+These hyperparameters are set prior to the start of the learning process, unlike the model's parameters, which are determined during training.
+For instance, in a RandomForestClassifier, the number of trees is a hyperparameter, while the weights of the trees are considered parameters.

 Scikit-learn pipelines behave like a single estimator.
-Therefore, we can use the model selection methods from scikit-learn to tune the hyperparameters of our pipeline.
-We will use the `RandomizedSearchCV` class from scikit-learn to search for the best hyperparameters.
-The `RandomizedSearchCV` class implements a randomized search over parameters, where each setting is sampled from a distribution over possible parameter values.
-We will use the `n_estimators` and `max_depth` hyperparameters of the `RandomForestClassifier` as they are the most important hyperparameters.
+Therefore, we can use scikit-learn's model selection methods to tune the hyperparameters of our pipeline.
+We will use scikit-learn's `RandomizedSearchCV` class to find the best hyperparameters.
+The class `RandomizedSearchCV` implements a randomized search over hyperparameters, where each configuration is taken from a given search space.

-To define our search space, we create a dictionary with the hyperparameters as keys and a list of possible values as values.
-To tune parameters which are not at the root level of the pipeline, we can use the `__` syntax with the name of the step and the name of the parameter.
-For example, to tune the `strategy` parameter of the `SimpleImputer` in our numerical preprocessing we can use `preprocessing__numerical_preprocessing__imputer__strategy`.
-We can then pass the search space to the `param_distributions` parameter of the `RandomizedSearchCV` class.
+To set up our search, we define a dictionary where hyperparameters are keys, and the possible values they can take are the corresponding values.
+For hyperparameters nested within the pipeline, we use the `__` syntax, linking the step name and the parameter name.
+For instance, to adjust the `strategy` parameter of a `SimpleImputer` used in numerical preprocessing, we'd use the notation `preprocessing__numerical_preprocessing__imputer__strategy`.
+This dictionary is then passed as the `param_distributions` argument to `RandomizedSearchCV`.

-Let's tune the numerical imputer strategy as well as some important parameters of the `RandomForestClassifier`.
-To do that we create a search space and pass it together with the pipeline to the `RandomizedSearchCV` class.
-We then fit the `RandomizedSearchCV` object to the training data and evaluate the model on the test data.
+Let's apply this to fine-tune the strategy of our numerical imputer and some hyperparameters of the `RandomForestClassifier`.
+We create a search space, include it with our pipeline in the `RandomizedSearchCV` setup, and proceed to fit this configuration to our training data.
+The performance is then assessed on the test data.

-For the RandomizedSearchCV we set the `n_iter` parameter to 1000 to sample 1000 different parameter combinations.
-We also set the `cv` parameter to 10 to use 10-fold cross-validation.
-We set the `refit` parameter to `True` to refit the best estimator on the entire training set.
-We set the `verbose` parameter to 1 to get some output during the search.
-Finally, we set the `n_jobs` parameter to `-1` to use all available processors.
+For the `RandomizedSearchCV`, we choose `n_iter=100` to explore 100 different combinations of hyperparameters.
+We use `cv=5` for 5-fold cross-validation, ensuring a robust evaluation.
+The `refit=True` option ensures the best-found model is retrained on the full training dataset.
+Lastly, `n_jobs=-1` allows the use of all available processors to speed up the search.

 ```python
 from scipy.stats import randint